themensch/FFG-Genesys-Glyphs-and-Dice/README.md

-# FFG Genesys Glyphs and Dice
+# FFG/Edge Genesys Glyphs and Dice
 ## A set of fonts to allow for the use of Genesys symbols and dice symbols in docuents.

 ### With thanks to forum users: lecudas and Territan for their prior art.
 Most recent additions and improvements courtesy of Scott "Drainsmith" Zumwalt.
 Many thanks to Christopher "c__beck" Ruthenbeck for the web trappings.
+Additional thanks to a kind Discord member for the markdown approximations.
-#### These fonts are not FFG-approved, and are provided as a service to the community.
+#### These fonts are not FFG-approved or Edge-approved, and are provided as a service to the community.
 If there's any issue with them, please contact the author.

 ### What's here: